PipBeech/cfg-movie-project/README.md

 ## What was our process?

 We discussed an initial plan for the project and produced a collective MOSCOW method list of requirements.
+MUST:
+ability to search for a movie using the IMDb API (or alternative) and display basic information about the movie.
+SHOULD:
+allow user to search for movies by different criteria such as genre, actors, ratings.
+COULD:
+allow user to add movie to to watchlist file.
+WONT:
+have a facility to rent/purchase/stream movie

 We then produced a basic movie search which returned a list of movies containing the initial query.